 - Time - Call 000

-For headaches that do not require immediate medical care, try an osteopath.
+For headaches that do not require immediate medical care, try an Osteopath.
 Osteopaths in Australia register with the Australian Health Practitioner Regulation Agency (AHPRA).
 Here is their website for more information https://www.ahpra.gov.au/

-Keeping mind there is not one solution that covers treatment for every a headache.
+Keep in mind there is not one solution that covers treatment for every a headache.
 Work alongside your health care professional to help you to manage your headaches.
 Your health professional may suggest review with other health professionals.
 You may need your eyes or your teeth checked.
 You may need a neurologist or specialist.

 Exercise is another way to manage your health and well being.
-Accredited exercise physiologists are health professionals that can also help.
+Accredited Exercise Physiologists are health professionals that can also help.
 They can advise on the right type of exercise for you.
 They are university trained and registered with Exercise and Sports Science Australia.
 For more information www.essa.org.au.

 Research confirms that headaches are best managed in a collaborative or team approach.
 Research shows that trying multiple strategies to manage headaches is most effective.
 Managing your headaches more effectively can lead to a reduction in both their severity and frequency.

 Written by Craig Russell, an Osteopath with Alliance Health Clinics.
 Feel free to contact our clinic.
 We may be able to assist you.
 Remember to consult your doctor if you are unsure or experiencing medical symptoms.